We use quantum-foundations mathematics to verify legal citations — catching hallucinations that single-signal methods provably cannot.

 Click "Check Citations"

-One button, right in the ChatGPT interface.
+One button, right in the AI interface.
 Q-Verity scans every citation in the response.

 3